Hempvana Arrow Posture Review: Is It Safe and Effective?

 Hempvana Arrow Posture is a posture corrector that wraps around your torso and shoulders, pulling your shoulders back to improve posture.

-The product claims to be a cure for those who are dealing with bad posture from spending too much time looking at their phone.
+The company claims that this product is a solution for those who are dealing with a bad posture from spending too much time looking at their phone.

-This posture corrector is simple to use.
-It’s a one-piece device that wraps around your torso and has a harness that goes over your shoulders.
+This posture corrector is a one-piece device that wraps around your torso and has a harness that goes over your shoulders.

 To use it, you adjust the tightness around your torso until you’ve got a snug fit, then pull the harness over your shoulder.
 The brace pulls your shoulders back, correcting the slump that you’d normally have without any back and shoulder support.

 The brace comes in two sizes based on your waist measurement:

 These waist sizes will fit the majority of consumers.
 According to the latest data from the Center for Disease Control, the average waist size for men older than 20 is around 40 inches, whereas the average waist size for women is 39 inches.

 However, as we’ll point out later, some customers feel the brace fits a bit too tight.